Gobot1234/steam.py/docs/api.rst

 Data-Classes
 ---------------

-There are a few classes that can be constructed by the user, these include
+There are a few classes that can be constructed by the user, these include.

 Game
 ~~~~~~~~~~~~~~~